 Directed by Shelly Solomon

-EBB and FLOW follows ninety-three-year-old Jerry (Eiichi) Yamashita’s recounting of the family history to his son Patrick.
-Relying on Jerry’s memories and the help of rare archival footage, beginning with his father Masahide’s decision to immigrate to America in 1900 in pursuit of opportunity, the Yamashitas’ journey spanning three generations of entrepreneurial spirit in the face of struggle and uncertainty, is revealed.
-Today the elder Yamashita is beginning to be recognized for his very important pioneering efforts to save the shellfish industry from collapse in the 1930s with a Japanese Oyster.
-The Yamashitas’ family story is an inspiring one, and a cautionary tale about how a society can turn against its immigrants in challenging times, and is as relevant today as ever.
-Were it not for Masahide, legions of passionate oyster connoisseurs, a thriving shellfish farming industry, may never have come to pass in the United States.
+EBB AND FLOW follows ninety-three-year-old Jerry (Eiichi) Yamashita’s recounting of the family history to his son Patrick as they cook Japanese oysters around a campfire.
+Relying on Jerry’s memories and the help of rare archival footage, beginning with his father Masahide’s decision to immigrate to America from Japan in 1900, the Yamashitas’ journey spanning three generations of entrepreneurial spirit in the face of endless struggle and uncertainty, is revealed.
+Today Masahide is just beginning to be recognized for his very important pioneering efforts to save the shellfish industry from complete collapse in the 1930s with a Japanese oyster.
+The Yamashita family story is an inspiring one, but at the same time a cautionary tale about how a society can turn against its immigrants in challenging times, and is as relevant today as ever.
+Were it not for Masahide, today’s thriving shellfish farming industry with its legions of passionate oyster connoisseurs may never have come to pass in the United States.

 Precedes: EBB AND FLOW